Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 Planning your financial future

-Thoughtful planning is key to a successful retirement.
-Before you start the application, make sure you have a clear strategy in place.
-Here are some considerations:
+Thoughtful planning is key to a successful retirement in Andorra.
+Before you start the application, make sure you have a clear strategy in place:

-• Income verification: proving you can meet the 300% minimum wage threshold (plus additional amounts for dependents) is vital.
+- Income verification: proving you meet the 300% minimum wage threshold (plus additional amounts for dependents) is essential.
+Prepare pension certificates, tax returns from your previous country of residence, and bank statements.

 Ahead-of-time preparation ensures you meet all criteria and enjoy a smooth transition into Andorran life.